 In the event that two or more candidates are standing for election, the RSSAC Chair will call for a vote.
 For electing the RSSAC Chair and RSSAC Vice Chair, the RSSAC uses ranked choice voting, as outlined in Section 1.4.

-The Outgoing RSSAC Liaison to the ICANN Board will forward the name of the RSSAC Chair elect to the ICANN Board of Directors for confirmation.

 If a vacancy exists in the RSSAC Chair or RSSAC Vice Chair roles, the RSSAC will elect a new RSSAC Chair or RSSAC Vice Chair through this process.